afriha/Kubernetes-Terraform-Way/README.md

 - Module 09-Worker-Nodes bootstraps Kubernetes Worker Nodes (step 9) with Kubelet configured for Azure cloud integration.

 - Module 10-AddOns deploys the CoreDNS addon for Service Discovery in Kubernetes, and the Azure Disk CSI plugin for volumes provisioning with Azure Disk.
-K8S Dashboard is also added and can be accessed with the token present on the admin-user service account.
+K8S Dashboard is also added with Heapster for metrics and can be accessed with the token present on the admin-user service account.

 ## Main Vars
 ### Variable defining Resource Group Name